PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 # PCL Overview

-PCL gives Event Orchestrations the power of boolean expressions more powerful than are available with rulesets.
+The PagerDuty Condition Language (PCL) gives Event Orchestrations the power of boolean expressions more powerful than are available with rulesets.
 For example, with PCL, you can now define an expression like:

 ```
-event.summary matches 'prod' and (event.location == 'US' or event.location == 'Canada')
+event.summary matches part 'prod' and (event.location == 'US' or event.location == 'Canada')
 ```

 This document will provide an overview of the PCL expression language.